 Greatens maximum MP via a special technique.

 The sage’s profile states that he was originally a high-ranking priest like Urbain, and his attire reaffirms this point.
-The venerable sage’s set he wears is actually the dirtied traveling garments of a holy man from the temple, and its description confirms that its corruption reflects the wise man’s origins, in more ways than one.
-Firstly, it implies that Freke hasn’t changed his attire since his transition from saint to sage, allowing them to be blackened by dirt.
+The venerable sage’s clothes are actually the dirtied traveling garments of a holy man from the temple, and their description confirm that their corruption reflects the wise man’s origins, in more ways than one.
+Firstly, it implies that Freke hasn’t changed his attire since his transition from saint to sage, allowing them to be blackened by dirt as he committed to studies.
 Secondly, it implies that the then priest had traveled to Latria from somewhere far away, perhaps the west where the temple has the strongest presence.
-And thirdly, it implies that Freke’s faith was dirtied the same as his clothes, hence the change in occupation.
+And thirdly, it implies that Freke’s faith was soiled the same as his clothes, hence the change in occupation.
 Indeed, the former holy man chastises followers of the temple for praying to a God whom they don’t know the true nature of.
-The sage’s previous high rank suggests that he was among the temple’s most devoted followers and perhaps only traveled to investigate magic for the temple.
-But what he found evidently shattered his faith, resulting in him instead embracing magic and reason.
+His previous high rank suggests that he was among the temple’s most devoted followers originally, and perhaps only traveled to investigate magic on its behalf.
+But what he found evidently shattered his faith, resulting in him instead embracing souls and reason.

 Equipment of “One who Clears Away” Wise Man Freke.

-They are simple travel clothes which make long expeditions possible, but they are in fact the corrupted travel clothes of a holy man.
+They are simple travel clothes which make long expeditions possible, but they are in fact the dirtied travel clothes of a holy man.
 That itself well shows Freke’s origins.

 The middle-aged wise man has become famed as the Visionary, or “One who Clears Away”, (拓くもの) and his Japanese profile clarifies that this is meant to imply him to be “one who clears away ignorance”. (蒙を拓くもの) To “clear away ignorance” is also a homonym for “enlighten” (蒙を啓く) when written with different kanji, so the title indicates that the sage is opening a path to enlightenment for mankind.
 This is likely because he is responsible for systemizing magic into an academic framework, which his apprentice claims made the souls arts into “arts of man”.
 Basically, Freke had streamlined the process to learning magic so that virtually anyone could replicate known soul arts and invent their own if taught how.
 And if he created an academic framework, then it only makes sense for him to have an academy to teach it.